photo by Robert Mattson

 BEETHOVEN Op.
 132

-We also look forward to playing J.S.
-Bach’s magnificent final experiment of instrumental composition, “The Art of Fugue” (BWV 1080), at the Viva Bach Peterborough festival in New Hampshire on October 25th at 4pm!
-We are looking forward to a new partnership with The Allen Center in West Newton, MA, and will be posting more information about that soon!
-And we are excited about taking a program of works by Schubert, Lembit Beecher, and Benjamin Britten to venues in Florida, New Jersey, and central Massachusetts!
+We were thrilled to play J.S.
+Bach’s magnificent final experiment of instrumental composition, “The Art of Fugue” (BWV 1080), at the Viva Bach Peterborough festival in New Hampshire in October!
+We are in the midst of our first season in a new partnership with The Allen Center in West Newton, MA, and will be posting more information about our next open rehearsal there soon!
+We had our second trip of 2025 to Mexico in December in collaboration with the composer Ricardo Zohn-Muldoon, playing repeat performances of his new chamber opera “Barbaverde en Mineralis” in Guadalajara!
+And we are excited about taking a program of works by Schubert, Lembit Beecher, and Benjamin Britten this spring to venues in Florida and New Jersey!

 Thank you for your support (and we’ll soon have a new link for where you can make a donation to the Lydian String Quartet).
 To ensure the work of the Lydian String Quartet continues, we are working to create a permanent endowment in support of the group as our own non-profit organization.
 Please know how grateful we are for your generosity, which will go a long way to preserving the legacy of the Lydians and help fund their continued activity whether in the metro Boston and New England music scene or in the greater music world.